spoorn/poeblix/README.md

 # Lint checks
 ./devtool lint

+# Tests
+./devtool test

-# Run all checks
+# Run all checks and tests
 ./devtool all
 ```

-**plugins.py** : contains our plugin that adds the `poetry blix` command for building our wheel file
+**plugins.py** : contains our plugin that adds the `poetry blixbuild` command for building our wheel file

+**validatewheel.py**: adds a `poetry blixvalidatewheel` command that validates a wheel file contains the Required Dist as specified in pyproject.toml/poetry.lock

-**validateplugin.py** : adds a command that validates a docker file contains dependencies as specified in pyproject.toml and poetry.lock.
+**validatedocker.py** : adds a command that validates a docker file contains dependencies as specified in pyproject.toml and poetry.lock.
 This does *NOT* validate that they are exactly matching, but rather that all dependencies in pyproject.toml/poetry.lock exist in the docker container on the correct versions.
 The docker image may contain more extra dependencies